andrebassi/runner-codes/docs/docusaurus/docs/languages/elixir.md

 ## Overview

 Elixir is a dynamic, functional language built on the Erlang VM (BEAM).
-LLM-Firecracker provides Elixir for script execution.
+Runner Codes provides Elixir for script execution.

 ## Specifications